sbaka/e-com-website/README.md

 build a website that is standard for selling, with minimal customisation at first then make it more personalised to the end user (owner)

+# e-com-website reikoii

+build a website that is standard for selling, with minimal customisation at first then make it more personalised to the end user (owner)